-Actions planned to reduce the number of poverty-level families allocated millions in CDBG and ESG funding for anti-poverty activities including construction of an expanded Workforce Training Center.
+Actions planned to reduce the number of poverty-level families

+Efforts to address poverty in the Clark County HOME Consortium and Urban County areas include the funding of education and training programs, small business development, and other programs that assist community members to climb the economic ladder.
+The Consortium jurisdictions have allocated millions in CDBG and ESG funding for anti-poverty activities including construction of an expanded Workforce Training Center.
 Clark County also provides approximately \$3 million annually in Outside Agency Grant funds for projects and programs that address poverty, clearly demonstrating that the County uses its own funds and does not rely primarily on federal funds to address this critical issue.